theobelo25/project-management-app/README.md

 ---

-## Future improvements
+## Current status and next improvements

-- **Real-time** — WebSockets or SSE for live task and notification updates
+- **Realtime is live** — WebSockets are implemented for notifications/invites and project/task collaboration events
-- **Broader e2e coverage** — Expand Playwright flows for critical product paths in CI
+- **Broader e2e coverage** — Expand Playwright flows for critical realtime and role-based product paths
 - **Analytics** — Project dashboards and reporting

 ---